subsquid/docs/docs/subsquid-network.md

 - 100_000 tSQD tokens
 - Some AGOR (Arbitrum Goerli)

+There are two options to run the worker:

+* using Docker
+* from sources

+Please refer to this [wiki](https://github.com/subsquid/subsquid-network-contracts/wiki/Mirovia-worker-instructions#requirements) for further instructions.

 A single account can register multiple workers.

-There are two options two run the worker:

-using Docker
-from sources

-Please refer to this [wiki](https://github.com/subsquid/subsquid-network-contracts/wiki/Mirovia-worker-instructions#requirements) for further instructions.

 ### How do I deploy a simple squid indexer?